Britain's Norrie reaches Wimbledon semi-finals

 Norrie is the first British man to reach the Wimbledon singles semi-finals since Andy Murray in 2016 and the first British player since Johanna Konta in 2017.

-Next he faces top seed Djokovic, who is chasing a fourth successive title at the All England Club.
+Next he faces top seed Djokovic, who is chasing a fourth successive title and a seventh in total at the All England Club.

 The 35-year-old Serb was given a huge scare by Italy's Jannik Sinner before fighting back to win in five sets earlier on Tuesday.